 In Thailand, the mango season is during April and May, so Mango Sticky Rice becomes a popular summer dessert.
 Nothing is better than this warm and delicious treat on carefree summer days when students don’t need to go to school.

-This traditional Thai dessert is exquisite and delectable.
-Thailand mango sticky rice is served as street food in Thailand, and you can also see it on the menu of Thailand restaurants.
+This mango sticky rice is quite an exquisite and delectable dessert in Thailand.
+Besides a street food, you can also see it on the menu of Thai restaurants.
 However, you can also effortlessly prepare this dish at home.

 25. Dragon Fruit